sebschlicht/keycloak-ldap-nextcloud-bootstrap-image/README.md

     docker-compose -f examples/docker-compose.bootstrap.yml run --rm keycloak-provisioning

+While Keycloak is now ready to serve, you still have to setup Nextcloud to use Keycloak.
+Check [resources](#resources) to see how.

 ## Keycloak Provisioning

 Bootstrapping your realm simplifies the initial setup process but it is only one step towards fully automated provisioning from static files.